Logo

 Secure VMI starts from a different premise.
 Instead of trying to secure the data after it reaches the endpoint, an Android workspace runs inside controlled infrastructure, whether deployed in a public cloud environment such as Azure or AWS, or on customer-managed infrastructure.
 Applications execute remotely, data stays within the controlled environment, and the user reaches that workspace through an encrypted session that delivers only a secure visual stream to their device.

 The device becomes a viewing window rather than a storage location.
 Nothing is stored locally, no files are downloaded, and no processing happens on the endpoint.
 That design gives security leaders a straightforward way to test any vendor that claims separation.
 The questions worth asking are where the data resides, whether the device can store anything offline, and what would be recoverable if the device were fully compromised.
-The answers should be forensic rather than theoretical: if a security team imaged the phone after a session, the only thing recoverable should be the screen, not the data.
+In other words, if the phone were examined after use, investigators should not find enterprise files or data stored on it.
+The only evidence should be that the user viewed a remote session.

 BYOD Security When Enterprise Data Never Touches the Device